See latest stories

 The work blurs our binary sense of the world.
-An egg-shaped moon, aquatic creatures becoming terrestrial, an orchestra playing a symphony that emerges from the waters and syncs with the moon cycles; these and more stories guide our work at Ocean Space.
-The installation echoes a children’s song, where young fish go to study at the bottom of the sea in order to study—as we see it—forms of resistance.
+An egg-shaped moon, aquatic creatures becoming terrestrial and aerial, an orchestra playing a symphony that emerges from the waters and syncs with the moon cycles; these and more stories guide our show at Ocean Space.
+The installation echoes a children’s song, where young fish go to school at the bottom of the sea in order to study forms of resistance.

 Petrit Halilaj and Álvaro Urbano